 There is also peace in this pursuit.
 Running the trails beats me down.
 It punished my body and keeps my ego in check.
 There is peace in that kind of humility.
 On a chemical level, there is a peace in the endorphins that quiets my mind in ways that therapy cannot.
 I’ve come a long way in battling my demons, but sometimes an hour or two on the trails does more for shouting down horrible thoughts than any therapist or pill can do for me.
 (YMMV and don’t think trail running is the be-all, end-all of mental health.)

 Why do I chase a goal that has eluded me?
-A goal I’ve failed at twice so far?
+A goal I’ve failed at three times so far?
 One that, honestly, I might never achieve?
 Because it brings me peace.
 It brings me joy.
 It keeps me mentally and physically balanced.
 It keeps me humble.

 The trail doesn’t care who you are.
 The trail doesn’t care what car you drive, how much money you make, or what your job is.
 The trail chews everyone up with equal relish and grinds the humility into them.
 Just like life, you bring your best and hope its enough to survive.

 Enjoy what you just read?
 Please share on social media or email utilizing the buttons below.